|

 NETHERLANDS:

-Micky Muis in het Circus.
+Another recorded version bears the fuller title Micky Muis in het Circus.
 Door Walt Disney, met illustraties van den Schrijver.
-Amsterdam, Uitgeverij "D.M.B.", [1938].
-The front cover has as a series title: "Serie 'Pieco' boeken,"
+Amsterdam, Uitgeverij “D.M.B.”, [1938], with the front cover prominently identifying the series as “Serie ‘Pieco’ boeken.”

 International Bookstore